What are Self-Directed IRAs?

 You can contribute to a traditional or Roth IRA whether or not you participate in another retirement plan through your employer or business.
 However, you may not be able to deduct all of your traditional IRA contributions if you or your spouse participates in another retirement plan at work.
 (Roth IRA contributions may be limited based on income level.)

 Consult with a qualified CPA or tax specialist to verify your maximum contribution limits.
-See IRS Publications 560 and 590 for further details.
+You can also find additional details here, in IRS Publications 560 and 590.

 Asset Protection